nadupoy/Cyber-Shujaa---Natural-Language-Processing-with-Transformers/README.md

 python3 -m venv natural_language_processing
 ```

-**2. Installing `tensorflow` on mac silicon**
+**2. Installing `tensorflow` on Apple silicon**

-The command `pip install tensorflow` doesn't work for installation on mac silicon, returning the error:
+The command `pip install tensorflow` doesn't work for installation on macbooks with Apple silicon, returning the error:

 ```bash
 ERROR: Could not find a version that satisfies the requirement tensorflow (from versions: none)

 ERROR: No matching distribution found for tensorflow
 ```

+This error was solved by using the `Anaconda` package.
+I found a simple walkthrough on how to do this in this [repository](https://github.com/mrdbourke/m1-machine-learning-test?tab=readme-ov-file) by [Daniel Buorke](https://www.mrdbourke.com/about/).

 ### Continued development 🌱